eetorres/xmolview/README.md

 http://www.molecular-explorer.com

-To compile xmolview the following packges are needed:
+To compile xmolview the following packages are needed:

 msmvtl from: https://github.com/eetorres/msmvtl